SamoraHunter/ensemble_genetic_algorithm/docs/source/docs_wiki/Genetic_Algorithm_Deep_Dive.md

 # Genetic Algorithm Deep Dive

 This guide provides a more detailed, code-oriented explanation of the core genetic algorithm (GA) process implemented in this project.
-It complements the high-level [Architectural Overview](docs_wiki/Architectural_Overview.md) and the theoretical [Technical Deep Dive](docs_wiki/Technical-Deep-Dive.md).
+It complements the high-level {doc}`Architectural_Overview` and the theoretical {doc}`Technical-Deep-Dive`.

 ---